Vinayak2005917/Hand-gesture-recognition/README.md

    pip install -r requirements.txt
    ```
 2. Run `Main.py` to start gesture recognition.
 3. Use `New_gesture.py` to add or test new gestures.
-This file will open a capture from you primary camera for 5 secounds and records and saves the hand data to a test file, then you have to un-comment a section in the main.py.
+This file will open a capture from your primary camera for 5 seconds and record and save the hand data to a test file, then you have to uncomment a section in the main.py.

 ## Requirements
-- Python 3.10 (Since media pipe dosen't yet support a higher python version)
+- Python 3.10 (Since media pipe doesn't yet support a higher Python version)
 - OpenCV
 - MediaPipe